Karlo-I/notes_taking_app/README.md

    - *What it does:* The minimum similarity score required for a note to be considered.
    - *When to change it:* As your database grows significantly.
    - *The Risk:* "Noise Floor."
 Right now, 0.20 is very loose, which is great for finding everything.
 But when you have 1,000 notes, a 0.20 threshold will pull in hundreds of completely irrelevant notes, crashing your re-ranker or blowing up your token costs.
    - *The Fix:* You will likely need to tighten this to 0.35 or 0.45 as your DB grows.
-Because your Topic Filtering (Phase 4) is now doing the heavy lifting for broad recall, you can afford to make the raw vector search stricter.
+Because your Topic Filtering is now doing the heavy lifting for broad recall, you can afford to make the raw vector search stricter.

 ## 13. Running the Application